Perfect 1 Day Blue Mountains Itinerary (Local’s Guide)

 1. Drive to Katoomba and Swim in Minnehaha Falls

-Minnehaha Falls is Luca’s favorite place in all of the Blue Mountains.
+Minnehaha Falls is my favorite place in all of the Blue Mountains.

 It is an incredible waterfall with a large swimming spot underneath.
 Altogether it is a 1.6 km round trip walk to access it.
-That will usually be taking you around an hour.
+That will usually take you around an hour.

 It is usually busy on weekends and public holidays.
 But that is quickly forgotten when you set eyes on these beautiful falls.